Testing the Labour Theory of Value: An Exchange

 Glasgow, Jerusalem and Toronto

-On October 29-31, the Forum on Capital as Power held a three-day conference at York University, dedicated to the subject of A day before the conference, Stefanos Kourkoulakos sent an Open Letter to Professors George Comninel, David McNally, Leo Pantich and Jonathan Nitzan, who were to participate as Faculty Guest Speakers at the event.
+On October 29-31, the Forum on Capital as Power held a three-day conference at York University, dedicated to the subject of Crisis of Capital, Crisis of Theory.
+A day before the conference, Stefanos Kourkoulakos sent an Open Letter to Professors George Comninel, David McNally, Leo Pantich and Jonathan Nitzan, who were to participate as Faculty Guest Speakers at the event.
 He enumerated some of Nitzan and Bichler’s critiques of Marx’s labour theory of value.
 These critiques – presented a year earlier in a departmental seminar – remained unanswered, and Kourkoulakos asked the Guest Speakers to respond to them in their conference presentations.

 Following the conference, we received an Open Letter from Paul Cockshott of the University of Glasgow in Scotland (below).
 His letter commented on one of the questions posed by Kourkoulakos, and Cockshott asked us to post it on our website.
 We decided not to do so, and for a simple reason: Cockshott was replying to our critique without having read it.
 So we wrote back: